kevinhughes27/tournament-app/README.md

 [This gist](https://gist.github.com/p1nox/4953113) outlines the process.
 You only need to follow the `Configuration` instructions.

+Afterwards you need to run `bundle exec rails db:setup` to have Rails create the database.

 ### Dependencies

 With all the system requirements taken care of we can install the project specific dependencies for both Ruby and Javascript.
 In the project directory run: